Prof. Dr. Josep Peñuelas (CREAF-CSIC)

 Development of remote sensing techniques to assess plant and ecosystem functioning, global and climate change effects on the structure and functioning of Mediterranean ecosystems, mechanisms and functions of plant-emitted volatile organic compounds.

-Dr. Marc Estiarte (CREAF-CSIC)
+Dr. Joan Llusià (CREAF-CSIC)

 Dr. Jordi Sardans (CREAF-CSIC)